stefanhiemer/topoptlab/README.md

 optimized for tasks like topology optimization while Python is a general purpose language, so you will likely see slower performance here than in equivalent Matlab scripts.

+# How to Use

+Topoptlab can be used either as a black box function that returns an optimal design to you once provided with a set of boundary conditions and parameter or as a general purpose topology optimization and finite element library.

 # Monolithic Codes